Partition and secession in California: Union with other states

-Ecotopia

-Writer Ernest Callenbach wrote a 1975 novel, entitled Ecotopia, in which he proposed a full-blown secession of Northern California, Oregon, and Washington from the United States in order to focus upon environmentally friendly living and culture.
-He later abandoned the idea stating: "We are now fatally interconnected, in climate change, ocean impoverishment, agricultural soil loss, etc. etc. etc."

-The premise was borrowed / adapted by Starhawk for her novel The Fifth Sacred Thing (1993), which pitted the eco-feminist inhabitants of a future, independent San Francisco against a rival, right-wing polity centered on Los Angeles.

 Cascadia

 While mostly consisting of Washington, Oregon, Idaho and British Columbia in Canada, proposals for an independent Cascadia often include portions of northern California.

 Reunification with Baja California

 The reunification of the Californias or Greater California is the irredentist idea of a united California often consisting of modern-day California, Baja California, and Baja California Sur, or largely based on the former lands previously governed by the Province of Las Californias (1767–1804), including much of the American Southwest.

 There were fears during the Magonista rebellion of 1911 from both Americans and Mexicans of a Magonista expansion into California from, then Magonista-controlled, Baja California that would establish anarcho-communism across the Californias and inspire rebellions by Indigenous Californians against the US and Mexican governments.

 Independence movements

 Prior to American annexation, there were two instance of Californian independence movements, first in 1836 when Juan Bautista Alvarado declared the independent Republic of Alta California, and then in 1846 when the Bear Flag Revolt declared the California Republic, during the Mexican–American War.
 After American annexation, there had been little to no independence movements prior to the Election of Donald Trump in 2016.

 Numerous organizations advocate for the independence of California as a sovereign state.
 Common arguments in support of independence are often based on the fact of California having the fifth-largest economy in the world, and for being home to the global centers of entertainment (Hollywood) and technology (Silicon Valley).